 A name for one weekend only

-For one weekend only, with the blessing of Roy Miller and Peter Clarke, 41298 will take the identity of W1 Ryde, the name previously carried by the E1 Class locomotive W3 withdrawn in 1959.
-Ivatt 41313 will temporarily become W5 Cowes, the name carried by W15, a member of the O2 Class withdrawn in 1956.
+For one weekend only, with the blessing of Roy Miller and Peter Clarke, 41298 took the identity of W1 Ryde, the name previously carried by the E1 Class locomotive W3 withdrawn in 1959.
+Ivatt 41313 temporarily became W5 Cowes, the name carried by W15, a member of the O2 Class withdrawn in 1956.
 As well as being two prominent Island towns, these two names represent the two ends of the line which now forms the Isle of Wight Steam Railway.